 If you are currently registered on an academic programme at the University of Leicester, the English Language Teaching Unit offers free academic English classes and support to students whose first language is not English.
 Get more information about availability and registration.

-If you need further help in your studies, you can also book a study consultation with a maths advisor, academic skills consultant or librarian through the Academic Skills Centre.
+If you need further help in your studies, you can also book a study consultation with a maths advisor, academic skills consultant or librarian through the Centre for Academic Achievement.
 In addition, they have created a range of self-study guides you can access online 24/7.